Volunteer your time

 We welcome volunteers who can make reasonable commitments to any of the following:

 - Wednesday mornings 9:30am–noon.
 Sort food, stock shelves, break down cardboard boxes, and receive donated food.

 - Monday mornings.
 Unload, move, and store food delivered from the Greater Boston Food Bank.
 Volunteers are needed for about one hour between 9am and noon (each week, we let you know several days ahead when that hour will be).
 Some heavy lifting required.

 - Home deliveries to elderly and/or disabled Newton residents who cannot come to the pantry.
 One Wednesday morning each month between 9:30am-1:00pm, or on the 3rd Saturday between 9:30-11am, you’ll come to the pantry, select food for your delivery client, pack it in bags, drive it to their home, and unload.

 - Summers.
 Some of our regular volunteers are away for portions of the summer.
 We rely on shorter-term volunteers to fill in on all shifts.
 A great fit for students and teachers!

-Children are welcome to volunteer if they are 10 years or older.
-Parents are asked to accompany those who are 10–13 years old.
+Children are welcome to volunteer if they are 11 years or older.
+Parents are asked to accompany those who are 11–13 years old.
 Teens who are ages 14-18 may volunteer without an accompanying parent.